Twitter fans pay tribute to departing CEO as Wall Street cheers his exit

 "Im ready to lead @twitter !!" rapper Snoop Dogg joked on Twitter.

-Unsurprisingly, the men at the centre of the story sounded off on the site as well.
+Unsurprisingly, the men at the center of the story sounded off on the site as well.

 "Thank you for everything @dickc!" interim CEO Jack Dorsey posted.
 "You're a selfless leader who's built an amazing team and company #proud."

-And though he will be moving on, Costolo signalled he will maintain an active Twitter presence.
+And though he will be moving on, Costolo signaled he will maintain an active Twitter presence.

 "I'm finally trending on Twitter," he quipped.